Holidays

 Did you ever wonder how some of our holidays came about?
 Here are some explanations for the first half of the year more grounded holidays anyway.

-is the first day of the year.
+New Year's Day is the first day of the year.
 On the modern Gregorian calendar, it is celebrated on January 1, as it was also in ancient Rome (though other dates were also used in Rome).
 In all countries using the Gregorian calendar, except for Israel, it is a public holiday, often celebrated with fireworks at the stroke of midnight as the new year starts.

 Martin Luther King Jr. Day is a United States holiday marking the birthdate of the Reverend Martin Luther King, Jr., observed on the third Monday of January each year, around the time of King's birthday, January 15.
 It is one of four United States federal holidays to commemorate an individual person.